thedevleon/phantom_traffic/README.md

 - Cookiecutter template for Veins: https://github.com/veins/cookiecutter-veins-project

+- Base for Application layer can be found in BaseApplLayer

 - Example application (layer) is implemented in
     - DemoBaseApplLayer
+    - DemoBaseApplLayerToMac1609_4Interface
+    - DemoSafetyMessage
+    - DemoServiceAdvertisment

-    However, it seems to be already quite overloaded, lots of code. **unclear what it does.**
+    However, it seems to be already quite overloaded, lots of code.

 - Another example is in ApplicationLayerTest, an extension of DemoBaseApplLayer and basis for the cookiecutter template, for whatever reason. **unclear what it does.**